getaclue/getaclue.github.io/_posts/2018-12-10-how-to-quickly-setup-your-first-fastmail-email-account-for-your-business.markdown

 - setup [2-fa] security for your business account. ps: don't use the cellphone/text option... use something like [FreeOTP]

 See you next time

+UPDATE 2018-12-20 06:16:09 : A version of this article was also posted on [here](https://www.linkedin.com/pulse/how-quickly-setup-custom-fastmail-email-account-your-business-kluew).

 [fastmail]: https://www.fastmail.com
 [cspray.ca]: https://cspray.ca